-- Purge your Perishables – During the elimination phase, all high FODMAP foods are removed from your diet.
+- Purge your perishables – During the elimination phase, all high FODMAP foods are removed from your diet.
 Since this phase can last up to 6 weeks, you should pitch any high FODMAP perishables.
 A budget-friendly alternative to throwing them away is to swap with friends for things you can eat.
 An apple for a cucumber anyone?

 Sometimes, preparing for the Low FODMAP Diet calls for a little fortune-telling.
 Here are some of my favourite tips to help set yourself up for success.

-- Know your Limits – There comes a point in my schedule where work commitments, activities, and hobbies start to rack up and I get overwhelmed.
-For me, this looks like a poor night sleep, irritability, and feeling like my brain is misfiring.
+- Know your limits – There comes a point in my schedule where work commitments, activities, and hobbies start to rack up and I get overwhelmed.
+For me, this looks like a poor night's sleep, irritability, and feeling like my brain is misfiring.
 When I feel this way my days tend to be a cascade of poor food choices.
 So when I notice these cues, I start to scale back at work and in my social life to make space for myself.
 Listening to my body set boundaries helps me make better food choices.
 This helps me manage my IBS symptoms long-term.

-Hearing about the Low FODMAP Diet for the first time can be both exciting and terrifying.
+Hearing about the Low FODMAP Diet for the first time can be both exciting and exhausting.
 Even though you may be eager to jump right into the program, you'll get the best results if you take some time to prepare.

 While you're getting ready to launch your low FODMAP program: 1) take an afternoon and prepare your pantry, so it isn't full of temptation and rotting produce, 2) review your schedule so you know how to prepare for the day ahead, and 3) remember to plan for the days when everything falls apart.